What Felton Voters Need to Know About the Felton Fire Assessment Tax

 At the October 2025 board meeting, district officials acknowledged that a more affordable parcel tax measure could follow if this assessment fails — making clear that this ballot measure is one proposed solution, not the last possible chance to fund fire service in Felton.

-Since the campaign began, residents have been told that Felton faces two options: pay approximately $700 per year to fund an independent district with $2.8 million in annual revenue, or watch the Felton station dissolve.
+Since the campaign began, residents have been told that Felton faces two options: pay approximately $700 per year to fund an independent district with $2.8 million in annual revenue, or watch the Felton station close.
 The official record presents a more complex picture.

-Joe Serrano, Executive Director at LAFCO, stated: “LAFCO outlined several viable alternatives in last year’s Felton FPD Governance Report, and we originally encouraged Felton Fire to explore those options in parallel with its assessment effort.
+Joe Serrano, Executive Director at LAFCO, stated in an April 2026 email: “If Felton FPD’s proposed assessment does not pass, the District will need to evaluate other governmental options to ensure long‑term service stability.
+LAFCO outlined several viable alternatives in last year’s Felton FPD Governance Options Analysis Report, and we originally encouraged Felton Fire to explore those options in parallel with its assessment effort.
 However, Felton FPD decided to focus on the assessment process only at this time.”

 Three Claims Examined

-Claim 1: The only way to keep Felton Fire independent is a $2.8 million annual budget.
-Every neighboring district operates at half that cost or less, including Boulder Creek, which covers a larger geographic area, handles more calls, and operates from two stations.
+The Record Shows: Every neighboring district operates at half that cost or less, including Boulder Creek, which covers a larger geographic area, handles more calls, and operates from two stations.

-Claim 2: If the assessment fails, the Felton station disappears.
-None of the 12 LAFCO options include shutting down the Felton station.
-Every fire chief in the region and the county itself have acknowledged that the Felton station is critically positioned and no plans are in place to close it under any scenario.
+The Record Shows: None of the 12 LAFCO options include shutting down the Felton station.
+Every fire chief in the region, and the county itself have acknowledged that the Felton station is critically positioned and no plans are in place to close it under any scenario.
+By law, LAFCO prohibits mergers or consolidations if they would reduce emergency response times or lower current service levels.

 What the Current Budget Shows

-Current Felton Fire Budget — FY 2025-26 AdoptedAmount
+| Current Felton Fire Budget — FY 2025-26 Adopted | Amount |

-Property tax, current secured$989,243
+| Property tax, current secured | $989,243 |

-Property tax, current unsecured$21,213
+| Property tax, current unsecured | $21,213 |

-Other revenue (interest, rents, grants, fees)$78,268
+| Other revenue (interest, rents, grants, fees) | $78,268 |

 What the Proposed Assessment Would Actually Fund

-The district’s own draft staffing projections describe a fully paid staffing model — one that differs significantly from the volunteer-centered approach used by every other fire district in the San Lorenzo Valley.
+The district’s own staffing projections describe a fully paid staffing model — one that differs significantly from the volunteer-centered approach used by every other fire district in the San Lorenzo Valley.

 These costs grow over time.
 According to the district’s Proposed District Staffing Cost document (see below), the chief’s total cost alone climbs from $223,426 in 2026 to $256,390 by 2030.
-By 2030, three captains combined are projected at $462,214, three engineers at $388,728, and an administrative director at $144,733 — before adding firefighter stipends, insurance, fuel, maintenance, radios, and all other operational costs.
+By 2030, three captains combined are projected at $462,214, three engineers at $388,728, and an administrative director at $144,733 — before adding insurance, fuel, maintenance, radios, and all other operational costs.

 LAFCO’s 12 Governance Options — In Ranked Order